js2coffee/js2coffee/Readme.md

    as js2coffee almost as-is.
  - The stringifier class should be able to take an AST and produce a string output with source maps.

+## Intentional deviations

+Some differences from legacy js2coffee are to be intended:

+ - ...

 [js2coffee/js2coffee]: https://github.com/js2coffee/js2coffee